Weighted Context-Free-Language Ordered Binary Decision Diagrams: Evaluation

-We ran each benchmark 50 times with a 15-minute timeout, starting from a random initial state. \tableref{quantum-benchmarks} reports average times, and sizes of the final state vector.
-For Shor's algorithm (N = 39, a = 2), WCFLOBDDs completed successfully for only 39 of the 50 runs; the reported results include only those 39 runs.
-WCFLOBDDs perform better than MQTDD and CFLOBDDs in most cases.
-The number of qubits that can be handled by WCFLOBDD is 1,048,576 for \GHZ (1$\times$ over CFLOBDDs, 256$\times$ over WBDDs); 262,144 for \BV and \DeutschJozsa (2$\times$ over CFLOBDDs, 64$\times$ over WBDDs); and 2048 for \QFT (128$\times$ over CFLOBDDs, 2$\times$ over WBDDs).
-For Simon's algorithm, MQTDD handles up to 16 qubits, whereas WCFLOBDDs and CFLOBDDs only handle 8 qubits.
-However, when the qubits are reordered---i.e., $\langle q_0, \ldots, q_{n-1}, q_n, \ldots, q_{2n-1} \rangle$ is changed to $\langle q_0, q_{n}, \ldots, q_{n-1}, q_{2n-1} \rangle$ (with appropriate changes to gate applications)---CFLOBDDs outperform WCFLOBDDs and MQTDD, handling 8192, 4096, and 2048 qubits, respectively.
+We ran each benchmark 10 times with a 15-minute timeout, starting from a random initial state. \figref{quantum-benchmarks} reports average times and sizes of the final state vector.
+WCFLOBDDs perform better than WBDDs and CFLOBDDs in most cases.
+The number of qubits that WCFLOBDD can handle is 2,097,152 for GHZ (1$\times$ over CFLOBDDs, 64$\times$ over WBDDs); 262,144 for BV (1$\times$ over CFLOBDDs, 16$\times$ over WBDDs); 524,288 for DJ (2$\times$ over CFLOBDDs, 32$\times$ over WBDDs); 8,192 for Simon's algorithm (1$\times$ over CFLOBDDs, 1$\times$ over WBDDs) 2,048 for QFT (128$\times$ over CFLOBDDs, 1$\times$ over WBDDs); and 16 for Grover's algorithm (2$\times$ over CFLOBDDs, 1$\times$ over WBDDs).

+For Simon's algorithm, the number of qubits handled by WCFLOBDDs, WBDDs, and CFLOBDDs is up to 8,192 qubits; however, CFLOBDDs perform better in terms of execution time.
+For QFT, which is a function whose image is exponentially large, WCFLOBDDs perform better in time than WBDDs (but worse in space), and have substantially better performance in both time and space than CFLOBDDs.
+For Grover's algorithm and Shor's algorithm, WBDDs perform better than both WCFLOBDDs and CFLOBDDs in both time and space.

-In cases when WCFLOBDDs, MQTDD, and CFLOBDDs are all successful, the sizes of the final state vector of WCFLOBDDs and CFLOBDDs are similar, and smaller than MQTDD for \GHZ, \BV, \DeutschJozsa, and Simon's algorithm.
-For Grover's algorithm and \QFT, MQTDD represents the final state vector more compactly than WCFLOBDDs and CFLOBDDs.
-For \QFT, WCFLOBDDs have substantially better performance than CFLOBDDs.
+In cases when WCFLOBDDs, WBDDs, and CFLOBDDs are all successful, the sizes of the final state vector of WCFLOBDDs and CFLOBDDs are similar, and smaller than WBDDs for GHZ, BV, DJ, and Simon's algorithm.
+For QFT, Grover's algorithm, and Shor's algorithm, WBDDs represent the final state vector more compactly than WCFLOBDDs and CFLOBDDs.

+The evaluation results for CFLOBDD differ from those in~\cite{TOPLAS:SCR24} because of (i) differences in the machine on which the experiments were run, (ii) differences in the version of the circuits used for some benchmarks.
+However, in all results reported in \figrefs{syntheticBenchmarks}{quantum-benchmarks}, WCFLOBDDs, WBDDs, and CFLOBDDs are compared on the same machine, and with the same implementations of the benchmarks (except for the decision-diagram package used).
+Thus, our studies represent a fair comparison of the three data structures.